Ron Randell: 1960s

 He had an excellent part in King of Kings (1961), shot in Spain, one of his most acclaimed later performances.
 He acquired the rights to a novel, Defender's Triumph, and intended to film it as 7 Soho Squared but the film was never made.
 Randell did play the lead in The Most Dangerous Man Alive (1960) and made a film in Germany, It's a Great Life (1961).
 He was going to produce and star in a war survival film, Chain of Fear, directed by Leonardo Bercovici but did not appear in it.

 Randell returned to Australia briefly to promote King of Kings in late 1961.
-He said he wanted to make a film in Woolloomooloo based on the Camden Town Murder with Ralph Richardson, but was not made.
+He said he wanted to make a film in Woolloomooloo based on the Camden Town Murder with Ralph Richardson, but it was not made.

 He was also in The Longest Day (1962), as an American war correspondent, Follow the Boys (1963) and Gold for the Caesars (1963).
 He and his wife wanted to star in and produce an adaptation of Year of the Cricket by John Lorring.
 He did co-produce The Gallant One (1964), shot in Peru and starring his wife.

 He guest starred on The Outer Limits.

 In 1964, he appeared as Hubert Ambrose in the Perry Mason episode "The Case of the Illicit Illusion".

 He guest-starred twice in Bewitched in 1964 and 1967, and played a lead role in the two-part "The Contenders" episode in the series Mission: Impossible in 1968.
 During this time, Randell played in several European films such as Savage Pampas (1966).

 He returned to Australia in 1967 to appear in There's a Girl in My Soup which was very popular.
 "As an international actor I have no home", said Randell.
 "My luggage is spread across nine hotels in Europe and America and so are my friends.

 Randell remembered doing multiple voices in radio in his old Sydney days, but said "I just couldn't do that sort of thing today if I tried", adding that "I hate radio."
 He also said Australia should make more local shows.

 Randell returned to Australia in 1969 to explore the possibilities of producing a play there, Houseboat in Kashmir, by the team of Jerome and Lee.
 He was also looking into organising luxury golf tours.
 He was commuting between the US and London and had recently bought in apartment in London.
 While in Australia he guest-starred in episodes of local TV series like The Rovers and The Long Arm, and discussed projects with Reg Goldsworthy.